Women’s, Gender, and Sexuality Studies Major

-The Department of Women’s & Gender Studies offers an undergraduate major in Women’s & Gender Studies leading to a Bachelor of Arts (BA) or Bachelor of Science (BS) degree.
+The Department of Women’s, Gender, and Sexuality Studies offers an undergraduate major in Women’s, Gender, and Sexuality Studies leading to a Bachelor of Arts (BA) or Bachelor of Science (BS) degree.
 You can keep track of your requirements using the degree worksheet.

 |WGS 101||Women, Difference, and Power||4|